sgmurphy/wordpress-plugins/wp-2fa/readme.txt

 -   Everything in the free version
 -   Full white labeling capabilities
 -   Trusted devices (no 2FA required)
+-   Additionl 2FA methods (such as 2FA over SMS)
+-   Require 2FA on password reset
 -   One-click integration with WooCommerce
 -   Much more